-We have chosen Nanyang Girls Boarding School (NYGBS) as our boarding partner.
-They are centrally located in the Bukit Timah residential district at 21 Linden Drive, an upscale residential area that is surrounded by lush greenery and schools, with walking distance to buses stops and MRT stations including the North-South line, Downtown and circle lines.
+We have chosen ACS Oldham Hall Premier Boarding as our boarding partner.
+They are centrally located in the Bukit Timah residential district at 80 Barker Road, with easy access to convenience stores, clinics, supermarkets and eateries nearby.
+With walking distance to buses stops and MRT stations including the North-South line, Downtown and circle lines.

 8. How far is it to the school?

-NYGBS is only 15 minutes away from our school campus by car and is easily accessible by public bus and MRT on the Downtown Line.
-(Approx. 40 mins by public transport.)
+Stamford Boarding House is only 15 minutes away from our Woodleigh campus by car and is easily accessible by public bus and MRT on the Downtown Line.

 9. What facilities are there at the boarding house?